 Inositol is a water soluble sugar-like carbohydrate popularly known as Vitamin B8 even though it's not a real B vitamin.
-It is important for the body and is mostly produced in the kidneys.
+It is important for the body and is a naturally occurring substance mostly produced in the kidneys.
 One of its functions include the ability to break down fat consequently lowering cholesterol levels.
 It has also been shown to keep estrogen levels adequately balanced.

 Hair benefits: Hyperandrogenism

 Inositol's benefit to hair loss are implied from its effects on hyperandrogenism.
-Hyperandrogenism defines the presence of high level of circulating androgens in the body, being DHT the widely known androgen behind hair conditions such as Androgenetic Alopecia.
+Hyperandrogenism defines the presence of high levels of circulating androgens in the body.
+DHT is the widely known androgen behind hair conditions such as Androgenetic Alopecia.

-When combined with Choline, its effects are more powerful since it causes the formation of phospholipids which are known to be crucial for the development of healthy hair follicles.
+When combined with Choline, studies have shown its effects to be more powerful since it causes the formation of phospholipids, known to be crucial for the development of healthy hair follicles.

 Where can I find Inositol?

 Your body naturally produces Inositol.
-However, if you are not getting enough then foods like nuts, wheat germ, brown rice and certain organ meat are known to be great sources.
+However, if you are not getting enough, foods like nuts, wheat germ, brown rice and certain organ meat are known to be great sources.
 Another way is to take a supplement containing it.

-Lydia ® contains Inositol in combination with Choline and many other B vitamins to ensure you have a great tool that will assist you in your battle against alopecia.
-It is a liquid formula precisely to ensure that your body absorbs to a greater extent the many nutrients it has to offer.
-Buy now and get a 20% discount when you buy 2 units of Lydia®.
+Lydia ® contains Inositol and Choline and many other B vitamins.
+It is a liquid formula to ensure that your body absorbs better the many nutrients it has to offer.

 *Information on this website is provided for informational purposes only and is not intended as a substitute for the advice provided by your physician or other healthcare professional.
 You should not use the information on this website for diagnosing or treating a health problem or disease, or prescribing any medication or other treatment.*